 For six months of the year outside the austral summer, it is nearly impossible to get to Antarctica due to freezing temperatures, months of complete darkness and pack ice.
-The season runs from October through to March, with each month having its unique charms.
+The tourist season runs from October through to March, with each month having its unique charms.

 Now you know when is the best time to travel to Antarctica and which are the places to visit in Antarctica.
 However, you probably have many more questions.
 Let our expert travel advisors answer all your queries and create a perfect itinerary for you.
 Call us in and let us tell you about the options we have in store for you!